 - LLM Commercial Intellectual Property, Nottingham Law School

-- LLB (join honours), University of Keele
+- LLB (joint honours), University of Keele